• Skip to primary navigation

 Therefore, when the diode is powered within the shaded area of its IF-UF curve, the forward current comes down as the voltage goes up.
 The resistance of the diode is without any doubts negative, and normally presented as -Rd.

-The design presented in this article takes the advantage of the above quality of tunnel diodes by implementing a set of serially connected tunnel diode devices to charge a battery through solar heat (not solar panel).
+The design I have I have explained in this article takes the advantage of the above quality of tunnel diodes by implementing a set of serially connected tunnel diode devices to charge a battery through solar heat (not solar panel).

 As observed in Figure below, seven or more Gallium-Indium Antimonide (GISp) tunnel diodes are hooked up in series and clamped over on a big heatsink, which helps prevent dissipation of their power (tunnel diodes get cooler as UF goes higher or increased).